 For our cloud servers and databases, we use Amazon Web Services.

 We do not use analytics across our web, desktop, and mobile applications.
-For our website, we use a self-hosted, privacy-respecting analytics software called Matomo.
+For our website, we use a self-hosted, privacy-respecting analytics software called Plausible.

 For server-side error reporting and monitoring, we use New Relic.
 We do not collect or store IP addresses as part of our New Relic configuration.